 Nasanta is another company that backs its products with a money-back guarantee.
 After 30 days, if you don’t like their Magnesium Deodorant for Men, they’ll give you a full refund.

 - Ideal for sensitive skin

 - You don’t need a heavy application of it to provide all-day protection

 Made in a country (Australia) that has a strict testing process regarding cosmetic and beauty supplies, Nasanta Magnesium Deodorant is an excellent choice for many men.
 Not only that, it’s a product that passes the test for neutralizing body odor without clogging your sweat glands.

 Developed by a CrossFit trainer who was wary of chemical-laden deodorants that were routinely passed out at fitness shows, Primal Pit Paste is designed to handle heavy body odor naturally.

-Primal Pit’s deodorant formula includes candelilla wax, which helps the deodorant stand up to underarm heat that can cause odor-causing bacteria.
+Primal Pit’s deodorant formula includes candelilla wax, which helps the deodorant stand up to underarm heat that can lead to odor-causing bacteria.
 It also contains arrowroot, a natural starch that absorbs moisture.
-But, unlike conventional antiperspirants and deodorants, it won’t clog sweat pores.
+Unlike conventional antiperspirants and deodorants, though, it won’t clog sweat pores.

-But there’s so much else to like about Primal Pit Paste’s deodorant: it’s suitable for use by men and women, it offers baking soda-free alternatives in all of their products while recognizing that some users’ skin is sensitive to baking soda, and it comes in stick and paste form.
+But there’s so much else to like about Primal Pit Paste’s deodorant: it’s suitable for use by men and women, it offers baking soda-free alternatives in all of their products (they recognize that some users’ skin is sensitive to baking soda), and it comes in stick and paste form.